abelisle-mulesoft/shopify-order-sapi/README.md

 > The Shopify's REST Admin API reference stated, "*the REST Admin API is a legacy API as of October 1, 2024.
 All apps and integrations should be built with the [GraphQL Admin API](https://shopify.dev/docs/api/admin-graphql).*"

 ## Implementation Overview
+In the current revision, the Shopify Order SAPI implements the following operations:

+- `GET /orders` - Retrieve a list of orders from Shopify.
+- `GET /orders/{orderId}` - Retrieve the order with the specified orderId from Shopify.
-In the current revision, the Shopify Order SAPI implements two operations: the first to retrieve all orders from the Shopify store and the second to create a single order in the Shopify store.
-I intentionally limited the current implementation, as the requirement was to show how to leverage the Shopify REST Admin API in the content of a proof of concept.
+- `POST /orders` - Create a new order in Shopify.

+I intentionally limited the current implementation, as the original requirement was limited to showing how to leverage the **Shopify REST Admin API** in the content of a proof of concept.

 As it is common practice at MuleSoft, I leveraged RAML to specify this API.
 I also utilized (RAML) API fragments to promote reusability where it made sense.
 Primarily for convenience and to make sharing the Anypoint Studio project easier, I included the RAML files in the project (`src/main/resources/api`) rather than having a dependency to its published specification in Anypoint Exchange.